trevorgross/trevorgross.github.io/_posts/2023-12-17-bios-boot-from-nvme-expansion-card.md

     2. The drive can be small; I'm using a 256Mb drive
 3. Boot the Arch installer from another USB drive
 4. Format the NVMe using GPT partition table
-    1. GPT is required for the USB drive, may or may not be required here, but just use it
+    1. GPT is required for the USB drive, may or may not be required here, but just use it.
+The reference below says it's required.
 5. Format the USB drive using GPT partition table
     1. This one *MUST* be GPT
     2. Create two partitions: